ucloud/uai-sdk/examples/tensorflow/train/cifar_simple/README.md

 The original code can see here: https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10

-## Preparing  Data
-Cifar dataset will be downloaded automatically under /data/data.
-So you don't need to prepare data.
-Also you can provide cifar data to /data/data,so you don't need to download cifar dataset again when training model.

 ## Build docker image

 Firstly,you can storage data according to the following structure.